How to handle culture shock way before moving to Costa Rica

 Or you can learn at least basic Spanish as soon as you can. instead of asking on the forums questions like:

 • Hi guys, we’re trying to adjust to our new country as fast as we can.
 Any expats out that can help us?
 Thank you!!

 • Does anyone know a good cleaning lady?
 Must speak English, French, and Pachuco.

 • Where can a purchase a gas heater?
 I have been to every store in Costa Rica but I can’t find anyone who sells heaters.

-Now you know why culture shock is good for you: you can just laugh it off and go on with your life in the tropics.
+Culture shock is good for you, you can just laugh it off and go on with your life in the tropics.